wavefrontHQ/help/cloud_integrations_add_azure.md

 Adding a Microsoft Azure cloud integration requires establishing a trust relationship between Azure and VMware Aria Operations for Applications.
 The overall process involves the following:

 * Getting a Directory ID
-* Creating an Azure Active Directory application that represents VMware Aria Operations for Applications inside Azure and getting the Application ID.
+* Creating an Azure Active Directory application that represents Operations for Applications inside Azure and getting the Application ID.
 * Creating a secret key and getting the Application secret.

 To register a Microsoft Azure Cloud Integration: